Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Pistoleros of Santa Rose Combat.md

 			*Hit-rates for character increase or drop
-			*Can target specific hit-rate index or all hit-rates *Won't change until modified with another hit-rate modifier *
+			*Can target specific hit-rate index or all hit-rates *Won't change until modified with another hit-rate modifier *Mark
+			*Mark a character
+			*After one turn, dealing damage to the character deals extra damage *Can be cleansed with items or abilities
+			*Doesn't stack
+		*Damage piercing
+			*Increases characters damage piercing against a defensive damage types *Lasts for an amount of turns
+		*Taunt
+			*Taunt friendly row or column character is standing on *All targeted characters on taunted tiles get directed to the taunt caster *Lasts for an amount of turns
+		*Silence
+			*Disable abilities
+			*Lasts for an amount of turns

 ### Classes
 	*Class decides characters stat increases, Rodeo, class abilities and weapons and equipment that they can hold *Damage class
 		*Can hold most weapons
 		*Can wear most equipment
+		*Abilities
+			*Self-increase damage type
+			*Self-cleanse bleed
+	*Anti-style class
+		*Can hold rifles
+		*Can wear most equipment
+		*Targets backrows
+		*Abilities
+			*Hit-rate drop affliction
+			*Mark affliction
+	*Anti-sand class
+		*Can hold shotguns
+		*Can wear most equipment
+		*Targets frontrows
+		*Abilities
+			*Poison cleanse
+			*Self-increase damage piercing
+	*Tank class
+		*Can't hold rifles or shotguns
+		*Can wear any equipment
+		*Abilities
+			*Self-increase damage type defense
+			*Self-taunt current row or column
+			*Hit-rate increase application
+	*Support class
+		*Can't hold lead weapons
+		*Can wear less equipment than other classes *Abilities
+			*Bleed cleanse and affliction
+			*Poison cleanse and affliction
+			*Damage piercing application

 ### Rodeo
 	*Characters passive ability
 	*Rodeo is active during combat
+		*Always active
-		*Can be always active or activated at the beginning or the end of the fight or beginning or end of every turn or character turn *Decided by character class
+		*Activated at the beginning or the end of the fight *Activated at the beginning or end of every turn *Activated at the beginning or end of every turn character turn *Decided by character class
 		*Unique named characters can have unique Rodeos *Higher level characters have higher values for the Rodeo (if applicable)